DiverseStardewValley/Scripts/README.md

 ## Installation

-If you just want to **use** the scripts, this command will work for initial installation as well as subsequent updates:
+If you just want to **use** these scripts, this command will work for initial installation as well as subsequent updates:

 ```